nir3shprabu/terraform-gcp-sympl/README.md

 # terraform-gcp-sympl

-This repo contains a WIP Terraform plan for deploying sympl on GCP
+This repo contains a Terraform plan for deploying sympl on GCP

 ## Sympl
 Sympl is designed to be easy to use and low maintenance, it is an open-source which is a series of scripts and templates which allow you to automatically and efficiently configure your website and email on a virtual or dedicated Linux server hosting running Debian Stretch or newer.